EDU Investors Have Opportunity to Lead New Oriental Education & Technology Group Inc. Securities Fraud Lawsuit

-LOS ANGELES, March 4, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against New Oriental Education & Technology Group Inc. ("New Oriental" or the "Company") (NYSE: EDU).
+BENSALEM, Pa., March 11, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against New Oriental Education & Technology Group Inc. ("New Oriental" or the "Company") (NYSE: EDU).

 Class Period: April 24, 2018 – July 22, 2021